MrGalaxyn/Katpard/README.md

 * page performance comparison

 # Requirements
-Katpard depends on [NodeJS](http://nodejs.org) and [MongoDB](http://www.mongodb.org/) to access data, so please install nodejs (recommend 0.10.x+) and mongoDB before you use this system.
+Katpard depends on [NodeJS](http://nodejs.org) and [MongoDB](http://www.mongodb.org/) to access data, so please install nodejs (recommend 0.10.x+) and mongoDB before you use this system.Meanwhile, you should download the source code of [PhantomJS (v1.9.7)](https://github.com/ariya/phantomjs), and substitute with the specified file we provide in our code, build it and copy it to the path automation/bin/phantomjs

 # Deployment
 Before deployment automation, you have to provide a mongoDB address and an available account, password, and path for node executable file.
 Of course you can operate by yourself according to the commands in the project script.